holidayextras/hxMetrics/README.md

 ```
 In addition, `this` within the callback is the object on which the traced function is attached to.

-It's possible to list all the vectors within a project:
+It's possible to list all the uris within a project:
 ```
-hxmetrics.listVectors();
+hxmetrics.listUris();
 ```
 ...be prepared for a lot of console output!

-You can enable debug mode with `hxmetrics.debug = true` which will cause hxMetrics to print out every function it's monitoring to help target your uri's to the right pieces of code.
+You can enable debug mode with `hxmetrics.debug = true` which will cause hxMetrics to print out every function it's monitoring to help target your uris to the right pieces of code.